 Many of us need to consciously practice other-centered listening because we can engage only in superficial talk or serious talk about ourselves.
 This area teaches us how self-centered we are.
-If this is our problem, we should practice seeing how long we can go only inquiring about the other person and seeking to understand him/her.
-Can we delight in getting to know the other person (See Watchman Nee.
+If this is your problem, you should practice seeing how long you can go only inquiring about the other person and seeking to understand him/her.
+Can you delight in getting to know the other person?
+(See Watchman Nee.
 Character of God's Workman.
-Chapter on Listening)?
+Chapter on Listening.)